-Technically, the dozen or so of us sitting in lawn chairs staring at a large screen setup in our neighbor’s driveway were not watching a movie.
+Technically, the dozen or so of us sitting in lawn chairs staring at a large screen in our neighbor’s driveway were not watching a movie.
 We were watching a drive-in concert, streamed.
 This means we were watching a band of musicians on a stage in a vast parking lot surrounded by people in parked cars arrayed before the stage, in Los Angeles, 120 miles away from us.
 People in Seattle, Denver, and Kansas City might have been watching the concert, as well.

 Given the multi-directional multi-participant conversations happening in the driveway, I suspect none of us were there for the concert.
 We gathered because we missed being with other people, sharing an event, telling and hearing stories.
 Our neighbors, like my wife and I, needed a respite from thinking only of ourselves and our sharply contracted world.

 When we ran out of beer, I put the paper plate holding my barely warm pizza on the driveway beside my chair, and went into our house for supplies.
 After I returned and distributed beers to those in need, I sat in my chair and lifted the paper plate and took a big bite of pizza.
 As I chewed, and with the pizza still close to my face, aligned for another bite, I noticed in the dim light cast by the neighborhood’s widely-spaced street lamps, there were ants swarming all over the pizza.

 I took a long drink of beer to help swallow down the antsy pizza.